Darlaine-GB/Guanabara_Course_PY/README.md

 # Guanabara_Course_PY
-Exercises of course on Youtube
+Exercises of course of Python on Youtube